 You should agree with the other party that they are happy with the expert you plan to use and you should keep expert fees proportionate to your claim.

 If you win your small claims court case the judge will state how long the defendant has to pay the sum you've been awarded – this is often one month.
+Failure to pay after the stated terms mean the claim stays on the record for up to 6 years.

 This amount can include expenses such as your court fees, reasonable travelling expenses, the cost of staying overnight if relevant, and up to £90 for loss of earnings if you had to take unpaid time off work to attend the court hearing.